nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ---

-If edit command is successfully executed, the app will display the edited candidate with the edited attributes.
+If edit command is successfully executed, the app will display the edited candidate with the new attributes.

 ### Locating persons by name: `find`